ssmaceachern-dev/mythicalmonsters/chapter12_chartering_an_adventure.md

 Alternatively, the plot may be driven be a natural event such as an erupting volcano or a looming storm.
 Or perhaps a supernatural creature even.

 ### **Why**
 The "Why" of a plot is the motivation or reason for why the "Who" is doing what they are doing.
 If the "Who" is a subordinate, then the obvious reason is that they are serving their leader.
-But for stand-alone villains or groups of minions, they have have devised their own answers.
+But for stand-alone villains or groups of minions, they have devised their own answers.
 Consider one of the possible examples below as a possible reason for your antagonist's conniptions towards villainy.

 Effective antagonists not only represent a physical obstacle for the party but also a moral one.
 Even if their intentions may seem good to themselves, the consequences of their actions yield terrible results for everyone around them.